-Ingredients: Fresh plums, enriched wheat flour (wheat flour, malted barley flour, niacin, iron, thiamine mononitrate, riboflavin, folic acid), water, liquid whole eggs, egg white, soybean oil, potato starch, sugar, salt
+Fresh plums, enriched wheat flour (wheat flour, malted barley flour, niacin, iron, thiamine mononitrate, riboflavin, folic acid), water, liquid whole eggs, egg white, soybean oil, potato starch, sugar, salt.

 IMPORTANT: Overcooking will decrease the quality of the dough.

 Option: Once the pierogi have cooked, and have been thoroughly drained, you can fry them on a pan for a crispy taste.
-Place pierogi on a skillet with melted butter and fry on low heat until evenly brown on both sides.
+Place pierogi on a skillet with a bit of oil and fry on low heat until evenly brown on both sides.

 For Best Quality and a crunchy taste, take pierogi out of the freezer and allow them to thaw for about 3-4 hours (As a faster option you may also defrost in the microwave, but this is a less healthy option).
-Once the pierogi have thawed, place them evenly in a skillet with melted butter and 3 to 4 tbsp. of water on low heat and turn occasionally to brown evenly on both sides.
+Once the pierogi have thawed, place them evenly in a skillet with a bit of oil and 3 to 4 tbsp. of water on low heat and turn occasionally to brown evenly on both sides.

 IMPORTANT: Make sure to keep on low heat as you fry the pierogi as high heat toughens the dough.

-- Melt a quarter cup of butter in a skillet over low heat.
+Classic: Melt a quarter cup of butter in a skillet over low heat.
 Drizzle over the pierogi and toss them to ensure butter is evenly distributed.
-Enjoy with a side of sweetened sour cream: mix 2 teaspoons of sugar with a quarter cup of sour cream and toss a dab of the sweet cream over you plate of pierogi.
+Top with a small amount of brown sugar OR enjoy with a side of sweetened sour cream: mix 2 teaspoons of sugar with a quarter cup of sour cream and toss a dab of the sweet cream over you plate of pierogi.